Think Like an Executive

 Earn Your Green Belt Certification

-Take MBA Classes in your Senior Year!
+Take an MBA Class During Your Senior Year!

 Setting a solid foundation for managing and leading requires a strong set of values and an understanding of the diversity of cultures and business practices around the world.
 This unit focuses on understanding the ethical frameworks through which we see the world and on understanding the fundamental forces at play in the global economy.